izanr-dev/simple_thread_miner_architecture/README.md

 ## Testing

-To test the program, the Makefile includes some preloaded examples and the same examples passing valgrind (runv and runv-heavy)
+To test the program, the Makefile includes some preloaded examples and the same examples but passing valgrind (runv and runv-heavy)
 ```bash
 make run
 ```